aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/get-text-items-from-a-worksheet/_index.md

 - **400 Bad Request** – Missing or invalid parameters.
 - **401 Unauthorized** – Access token is absent, expired, or invalid.
 - **404 Not Found** – The specified workbook or worksheet does not exist.
-- **500 Internal Server Error** – An unexpected server‑side error occurred.
+- **500 Internal Server Error** – An unexpected server-side error occurred.

 Error responses are returned in JSON format, for example: